1upvc/landj-starter-gatsby-cms/src/pages/index.md

   blurbs:
     - image: /img/mother-son.png
       text: >
         Through the love between mother and son, each all natural snack we create is based on that bond.
-These are foods snacks that one mother made for her kids.
+These are foods snacks that one amazing mother made for her kids.
     - image: /img/INDIAicon.png
       text: >
         There is a lot of interesting all natural vegan and gluten food snacks globally.
 We aim to bring great tasting snacks to our local communities from our Indian heritage.